phobos2077/fo2_ecco/docs/ecco_readme.txt

 > COMBAT:
 - A couple of unspent AP points carry over to the next round.
 This should make low-AG builds more viable and make difference between weapon AP cost less dramatic.
-- Opening inventory has no cost, but every action requires 2 AP (except reload, see below).
+- Opening inventory has no cost, but every action (except reload, see below) requires 2 AP (or 1 with Quick Pockets).
-- Bonus Move perk level requirement was lowered and it now grants 3 Move Points per level instead of 2.
+- Bonus Move perk is now available at level 3 (was 6) and grants 3 Move Points per level (was 2).
 - Most "Melee" NPC's now get Bonus Move perk to close on their gun-wielding foes and make combat more dynamic.